foundersandcoders/old-coursebook/sgc/README.md

 + Make sure people know from the beginning:
   + The emphasis of projects is on _learning_, not on finishing every possible thing on the project or presenting a beautiful product
   + Everyone has to commit to wash up straight after using their dishes
 + If Pivotal Tracker is introduced (and the feeling in the room was that it wasn't a helpful tool for the task at hand) this should be done at the very beginning of the project, not on day two
++ GitHub issues seems to work very well as a project management tool (instead of Pivotal tracker) and should be **introduced earlier in the course** (for FAC6 we introduced it on week 12 _officially_, though we talked about it throughout)

 + Simplify teaching of Auth

-+
++ Commitment was _low_ for a good portion of students in week 12.
+It was discussed that this was because:
+  1. **Everyone needed a break** - people were tired and definitely needed time off to rest
+  + A lot of people were attending to 'life admin'; things that had been piling up for the previous weeks
+  + It was the week before the first set of MVPs and everyone spent a good chunk of time locking down the scope for those

+### List of things to review every week
+In week 12 it was agreed that there should be a list of things up on a wall of things that everyone should keep in mind at all times.
+This includes:
++ This is a _learning experience_, not a competition
++ Remember to switch driver every 30 minutes or so when pairing
++ Always take time to push your code and update the issue you're working on _before you leave_ in the evening
+  + i.e. Ensure that someone else can easily pick up where you left off
++ Readme driven development - pretty much every PR should include a contribution to the readme

 ### Week 1
++ Have a(n external) speaker to speak about how to do pair programming _the right way_
 + Review use of Jekyll
   + _Pros:_ introduces templating and file structure
   + _Cons:_ wasted a lot of time trying to understand Jekyll-specific things that won't be useful, SCSS file confused _everyone_